-A: A “stretch IRA” is not a type of IRA but, rather, references a financial planning strategy for a person’s estate that extended tax-deferred benefits for non-spouse beneficiaries who inherited the account.
-The SECURE Act eliminated stretch IRAs inherited on or after Jan.
+A: A “stretch IRA” is not a type of IRA but, rather, references a financial planning strategy for the beneficiary of an IRA account that extends tax-deferred benefits.
+The SECURE Act limits the individuals who can stretch inherited IRA funds if the original owner of the IRA passed away on or after Jan.
 1, 2020.

 Q: What is happening with the maximum age limit for traditional IRA contributions?

 A: With the SECURE Act, there was a repeal of the maximum age for traditional IRA contributions.
 Before Jan.
 1, 2020, once you reached 70 ½, you could no longer make contributions to a traditional IRA.
 Since people are living longer in the retirement phase of their life, that age limit has been eliminated to help them with their long-term finances.